 Shifting the way that you think requires the ability to recognize the power of your thoughts.
 Recognizing how they can guide our actions and interactions with the world around us.
 Knowing how thoughts may influence you also helps to recognize how thoughts can influence emotions.
 And how emotions can influence how you feel about yourself in your world.

-In a lot of ways, this is about undoing a lot of negative behaviors and programming that you have learned.
+In many ways, this is about undoing many negative behaviors and programming that you have learned.